kayamoon/spotify-music-data-analysis/README.md

 Feel free to click the link above and view the data dictionary which breaks down the attributes in spotify_songs (e.g. track_name, playlist_genre, energy).

+## To view our tutorial, [open this file](spotify-music-data-tutorial.Rmd) in R and click knit!

+You will learn about functions that will help you find the most popular albums, the most danceable playlist genres, and much more!